Istanbul International Airport

-Although transport links to from the Istanbul airport are still being completed, there are various options to get to the centre of the city:
+Although public transport lines to and from the Istanbul airport are still being completed, there are various options to get to the centre of the city:

-- Car: If you're thinking of renting a car at the new airport, the journey to the centre of Istanbul it will take you between 60 and 90 minutes depending on your destination.
-If you're heading to the European side you'll find Avcilar 53 kilometres away or Maslak 35 km away and on the Asian side you'll find Üsküdar 47 km away and Kadıköy 52 km away.
+- Car: If you're thinking of renting a car at the new airport, the journey to the centre of Istanbul it'll take you between 60 and 90 minutes depending on your destination.
+If you're heading to the European side you'll find Avcilar 53 kilometres away or Maslak 35 km away and on the Asian side, you'll find Üsküdar 47 km away and Kadıköy 52 km away.

 - Bus: There are several bus lines that leave from the new Istanbul Airport to various points in the city.
 Their frequency is between 30 and 60 minutes, due to the recent construction of the airport and the few flights.

-- Metro: In 2020 it's said that the M11 metro line which takes you to the north of Istanbul will reach the airport.
+- Metro: At some point (soon hopefully), the M11 metro line which takes you to the north of Istanbul is going to be extended to reach all the way to the airport.

 Chora Church (31.6 km) Istanbul Atatürk Airport (32.3 km) Taksim Square (33.6 km) Galata Tower (33.9 km) Suleymaniye Hammam (34.3 km)